-- sick people
+- older people

 They may also be able to call a local poison center.

-The following information may be useful for doctors to know:
+- The following information may be useful for doctors to know:

 - how they are feeling and whether or not they have any other health problems

-- when the person was bitten
+- when they were bitten

 - where on the body the bite is